Towards a social neuroscience of health-related decision-making

 - Delay discounting

-Additionally, it will investigate whether social influence effects generalize across tasks.
+Additionally, it will explore whether social influence effects generalize across tasks.

 WP2: Social Rejection vs. Connection